NoMoreDg/Nlogin-Steam/README.md

   option.
 - Steam will always require you to enter your steam guard every time you change the account to existing one.
+  (This script will allow steam to store multiple tokens inside windows so you wont need steam guard codes ever again with a faster account switcher)
 - One time login, dont worry about steam not working/offline servers.
   (It means you can launch multiple accounts without steam verifying your session , please dont use this script to/try to violate steam TOS)